Home » Health Conditions » American Health Care

 So what options do you have if you find out you so have hip dysplasia?
 The choices are typically age-based.
 If you are under the age of fifty, a physician may recommend a surgical procedure called osteotomy or possibly periacetabular osteotomy.
 This is more of a preservation surgery that reshapes the ball and socket of the hip joint to fit together more comfortably.
 In some cases, screws are set in place, which can be later removed with another surgery.
 This procedure has excellent results and helps to eliminate the deterioration process.
 If the cartilage area is too damaged, then hip replacement surgery may be necessary.
 This is a more drastic process, with a three to five day hospital stay and anywhere from three to six months in recuperation.

-While there are some things that you can do as an alternative relief, this disorder is deterioration and will not completely eliminate the above mentioned treatments. is one option, as it will lessen the pressure on the hip joint area.
+While there are some things that you can do as an alternative relief, this disorder is deterioration and will not completely eliminate the above mentioned treatments.
+Losing weight is one option, as it will lessen the pressure on the hip joint area.
 Another option is water therapy via an exercise class, which strengthens without stress.
 If you can take non-steroidal OTC medication that includes ibuprofen, this will assist in reduction of the inflammation and the pain itself.

 Sources: